nevinjoseph01/Capstone_Project/README.md

 + how/what 2 visualize such a vast dataset?
 + regarding NAs, if the Class (targrt variable) is missing, can the sample be useful or should I delete each sample for with missing Class?
 + outliers removal or winsorizing?
++ if we shuffle for computational convenience, would it make it harder for us to visualize the data?
++ the difference between the columns is vast.
+Does Standardization count for scaling all 42 various features separately?

 ## Already done: